 Many companies dont have a formal performance appraisal process, but that doesnt mean you cant ask for one.
 Some of the greatest benefits of performance reviews are receiving constructive feedback and having the chance to present why your hard work deserves a raise, bonus and a promotion.

 Managers can be forgetful, so performance reviews are a perfect time to remind your boss of the accomplishments youve made all year and express your interest in taking on new responsibilities.
 Engaged and proactive employees tend to be the happiest and most successful.

-3. Attack your biggest weakness.
 Have you ever asked yourself if your weaknesses are holding you back?
-Like it or not, they might be the root cause to why youve fallen into a slump at work.
-Identify what your biggest weakness is in your career and start to attack it head on.
+Like it or not, they might be the root cause of why youve fallen into a slump at work.
+Identify what your biggest weakness is in your career and start to attack it head-on.
 Change is definitely hard, but with a little patience, practice and persistence you can conquer any challenge.
 There are always ways to improve, learn new skills and gain fresh perspectives.
 Dont feel you have to go at it alone either.
 Reach out to a mentor or colleague and get advice on ways to overcome your biggest weakness step-by-step.
 The results could amaze you.

 If your current tenure is far below or above average for your line of work, it could be affecting your career growth.
 Most hiring managers arent interested in candidates who havent shown commitment to prior jobs.
 On the flip side, staying at one firm for too long could impede your earnings potential.
 Switching companies might increase your income and title faster than staying put for an extended period.

 Since we spend so many years working, dont you think its worth putting in some extra effort now to make the most of your career?
 Dont lose out on happiness, promotions and great compensation by getting stuck in a rut.
 Get proactive and give your career a boost and reboot!